neha-nayeem/sql-challenge/README.md

 OR dept_name = 'Development'
 ```

-8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+**8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.**

 ```sql
 SELECT last_name, COUNT(last_name) AS "Frequency Count"